 The 1948 Wine Tasting in Baltimore, Maryland

-On a wintry day in February, 1948 the newly founded Baltimore branch of the Wine and Food Society held an event called simply “Wine Tasting”.
-Venue: the posh Sheraton-Belvedere hotel.
-After the wines were listed and described, five cheeses were listed, described by type and attributes.
+On a wintry day in February 1948 the newly founded Baltimore branch of the Wine and Food Society held an event called simply “Wine Tasting”.
+The venue was the posh Sheraton-Belvedere hotel.
+After a description of the wine program five cheeses were listed, described by type and attributes.
 There was no other food.

-So this was really a wine-and-cheese tasting except in name.
+So this was really a wine-and-cheese event except in name.

 There were Swiss, Camembert, Roquefort, and two strictly American cheeses.
-One of the American had the trade name Wej-Cut, a cream cheese The other was a cheddar-type, Vera-Sharp.
+One of the American cheeses had the trade name Wej-Cut, a cream cheese.
+The other was a cheddar-type, Vera-Sharp.
 Both were from the Borden creamery.
-That’s Borden of the contented cows.
+That’s the Borden of the contented cows.

-The nifty, entrepreneurial American names have a charm of their own and sit nicely against the polished prose and impressive foreigness of the European wine and cheese terms.
+The nifty, entrepreneurial American trade names have a charm of their own and sit nicely against the impressive foreign ring of European wine and cheese names.
 We are not in Kansas, Dorothy, but it’s not the Left Bank of the Seine either.

-Of the cheeses just the Roquefort was imported.
+Of the cheeses only the Roquefort was actually imported.
 The Swiss and Camembert were American imitations.
-Today of course there would be a great choice of domestic cheeses equal to Europe’s best, and an almost unlimited supply of exotic imported cheese.
+Today of course there would be a great choice of artisan domestic cheese equal to Europe’s best, and an almost unlimited supply of exotic imports.

-I discussed earlier, see for example here, wine and cheese events that this culinary Society held in New York and England in the late 1930s.
+I discussed earlier, see for example here, wine and cheese events held by this culinary Society in both New York and England of the late 1930s.
 Clearly the Baltimoreans took their cue from such earlier, path-breaking events.

 Reviving the Gastronomical Heritage

-The wine tasting was as sophisticated as any held anywhere at the time judging by the careful design and informed commentary in the program.
-There was, first, a photo of the wines included, then detailed notes are given on each wine, with a concluding section explaining the origins of the Baltimore branch.
-It offered these thoughts:
+The wine tasting was as sophisticated as any held anywhere at the time judging by the careful design and informed commentary of the program.
+A photo of the wines was included then detailed notes on each wine, with a concluding section on the origins of the Baltimore branch of the Wine and Food Society, with these thoughts:

 We who have lived in these United States through the past three decades have experienced two devastating world wars, prohibition, an unprecedented depression and rationing.